Costa Rica Mountains B&B / Vacation Rental: Casa Cielo

-Located just 25 minutes from Costa Rica's San Jose (SJO) Airport in a distinctly tropical setting, Casa Cielo's views of the Costa Rica mountains and its Central Valley are unmatched.
-The 2.5-acre (one hectare) property is beautifully landscaped and is criss-crossed by new walking trails.
-Casa Cielo includes a 16' x 40' swimming pool, herb and vegetable gardens, fruit trees - andCasa Cielo 16x40 Swimming Pool a pool-side view that includes two volcanoes, the city lights of Costa Rica's four largest cities, the national soccer stadium, and occasional fireworks displays.
-Next door is one of Central America's largest herb farms.
-Across the road is a working coffee farm.
+Located 25 minutes from Costa Rica's San Jose (SJO) Airport in a distinctly tropical setting, Casa Cielo's views of the Costa Rica mountains and its Central Valley are unmatched.
+The 2.5-acre mountainside "finca" (small farm) is beautifully landscaped and is criss-crossed by walking trails.
+Casa Cielo includes a 16' x 39' swimming pool, herb and vegetable gardens, fruit trees, beautiful ornamentals - and Casa Cielo 16x40 Swimming Pool a pool-side view that includes two volcanoes, nearly all of the Central Valley, the national soccer stadium, and occasional fireworks displays.
+Across the road is a coffee farm.

 50-Mile View from Casa Cielo